lucidworks/fusion-financial-demo/README.md

   1. Go to the `Datasources` and run all.
 Let the `yahoo-news` datasource run for a long time.
 The `sp500` and `sp500-historical` datasources take 1-2 minutes, and the rest are quick.
   1. Browse to http://localhost:8780/MarketResearch/login/ for the end user UI

+# Application Overview

+There are three personas supported in this app:

+1. Portfolio Manager (users `Chloe` and `Lawson`).
+Manages investment strategy portfolios.
+Differentiators: portfolio holdings view
+2. Sellside Analyst (users `Geoffrey` and `Frank`).
+Covers companies (writes research, issues guidance and earnings estimates).
+Similar to PM, but no notion of portfolios with weighted holdings.
+2. Financial Advisor (users `Robert` and `Cynthia`).
+Covers client relationship, aids in asset allocation / product decisions.
+Has more client-centric views available, e.g., a `Clients` tab that allows them to view clients and their accounts.

 # Development

 Most demo development should either be on the Application itself in Fusion (either via the UI or the API)